MeneerTS/DL4NLP/README.md

 ```

 _Note: To generate articles using LLaMA, GPT, and Mistral, you need an API token (a paid one in the case of GPT)._
+_Also, ensure that the folders containing the data are in the same directory as this README._

 To evaluate the generated datasets, run the following: